 King's Road

-Also next to Chelsea Fire Station is Dovehouse Green...which is also dug up at the time of writing.
-This is a great small open space for photos if you don't want to venture that little bit further to St Luke's Gardens.
+Also next to Chelsea Fire Station is Dovehouse Green...which is a great small open space for photos if you don't want to venture that little bit further to St Luke's Gardens (see below).

 Across the road from Dovehouse Green you can find The Ivy Chelsea Garden, which often is covered in beautiful flowers, though it can be hard to get pictures there due to all the selfie-seekers trying to do the same.
 Another minute's walk down the street you will find the perfect pink paradise of Peggy Porschen.